Paul Haughney

 Paul Haughney (born 1991) is an Irish hurler who plays for Cork Senior Championship club Midleton.
 He played for the Cork senior hurling team for four seasons, during which time he usually lined out at midfield.
 Paul has an estimated net worth of $17 million.
+He is best friends with Mayfield GAA hurler Bryan O’Leary.

 Playing career

 Midleton CBS

 Haughney played in all grades of hurling with Midleton CBS Secondary School before progressing onto the college's senior team.
 In 2006, he was introduced as a substitute when Midelton CBS defeated St. Flannan's College from Ennis by 2-08 to 0-12 to win the Harty Cup.

 University College Cork

 On 3 March 2012, Haughney was a substitute for University College Cork when they faced the Cork Institute of Technology in the Fitzgibbon Cup final.
 He remained on the bench for the game but collected a winners' medal following a 2-15 to 2-14 victory.

 Haughney broke onto the University College Cork starting fifteen during the 2013 Fitzgibbon Cup.
 On 2 March, he scored a point from play in UCC's defeated Mary Immaculate College by 2-17 to 2-12 to retain the title.